solventak/fantastic-octo-disco/README.md

 will restart and roll out new pods with the latest built image automatically.

 ## Security Considerations

+### Network and Communication Security
+- [ ] Enable SSL for all network calls
+- [ ] Security groups in AWS should be reviewed to allow minimal access across all vectors

+### Access Control and Identity Management
+- [ ] Add an identity provider to allow users to access the API
+- [ ] Lock down users and roles in Kubernetes to make secrets inaccessible
+- [x] ArgoCD has its own identity management but this should be locked down more
+  - I just limited it to my own IP
+- [x] Lock down the repo so only authorized people can push, since it triggers actions
+- [ ] Audit logging for access to all resources that aren't public

+### Secrets and Sensitive Data Management
+- [x] Avoid storing sensitive environment variables in the Docker image
+- [x] API Keys and Secrets should be managed separately
+  - Currently stored in Kubernetes secrets which were uploaded manually
+- [x] Terraform state can be sensitive, so ensure that the bucket is private
+- [x] Secrets for CI should be managed
+  - Currently stored in GitHub secrets for actions

+### Rate Limiting and Abuse Prevention
+- [ ] Rate limits based on IP, token, etc.
+- [ ] Blacklist for bad actors
+- [ ] Rate limits to prevent abuse

+### Application and Infrastructure Security
+- [ ] Application should validate input for addresses
+- [ ] Pod security policies
+- [ ] EKS cluster configuration with service accounts for pods
+- [ ] Control plane logging

+### Logging and Monitoring
+- [x] Check all logging and monitoring to ensure tokens are redacted or removed completely if exposed

 ## High Availability (HA) Considerations